Patient Care Transfer Techniques

 7. Many authors do not recommend the use of log-rolling for traumatic spinal cord injured patients.[11]

-8. Kinetic therapy bed use also reduces the motion at an unstable cervical spine compared to the log-rolling procedure.[20]
+8. Kinetic therapy bed use also reduces the motion of an unstable cervical spine compared to the log-rolling procedure.[12][13][14][13][15][16][17][18][19][11][20]

 Nursing, Allied Health, and Interprofessional Team Interventions

 Providers who assist in patient transfers should be trained, competent, and experienced.
-Patient transfers induce many physiologic changes that may be associated with increased risk to the patient.
-Adverse events that should be considered include: losing the patient wristband/identification, disconnected/obstructed lines, decreased/increased systolic blood pressure, loosened/kinked tubes, fractures, and change in mental status.
+Patient transfers induce many physiologic changes associated with increased risk to the patient.
+Adverse events that should be considered include losing the patient's wristband or identification, disconnected or obstructed lines, decreased or increased systolic blood pressure, loosened or kinked tubes, fractures, and changes in mental status.
 Many guidelines exist to help providers transfer patients with the utmost care, and specific training is often recommended.
-As mentioned, pre-transport checklists help decrease the risk of adverse events that may arise, and proper technique will improve the transfer’s safety.[21][22][23]
+As mentioned, pre-transport checklists help decrease the risk of adverse events that may arise, and proper technique improves the transfer’s safety.[21][22][23]

 Unexpected events during transfers of critically ill intensive care unit patients can be reduced when an intensivist or medically qualified personnel accompanies the patient.[24][25]
-The use of standardization of procedures, checklists, and good team training reduces the risk of unexpected events, improving the patient’s safety, and lowering the complications.[25][26][27][28]
+Standardizing procedures, checklists, and good team training reduces the risk of unexpected events, improving the patient’s safety and lowering complications.[25][26][27][28]
 A nurse with post-registration qualification in critical care is recommended to accompany the transfer of critically ill intensive care unit patients.[29]

 Depending on the setting, nurses are frequently involved in patient transfers.
-Transferring a patient may be considered a high-risk maneuver because of the potential harm posed to the patient and the provider.
-While there is no consistent method used to teach proper transfer techniques, simulation-based or hands-on training is encouraged in teaching these advanced patient handling methods.[30]
+Transferring a patient may be considered a high-risk maneuver because of the potential harm to the patient and the provider.
+While no consistent method is used to teach proper transfer techniques, simulation-based or hands-on training is encouraged in teaching these advanced patient handling methods.[30]
 Patient-handling tasks such as transfers, lifting, and repositioning patients are physically demanding and often require strenuous movements and awkward positioning for the provider.
-Using assistive devices such as gait belts, walking belts, and multi-person teams may reduce the burden placed on providers who routinely perform patient transfers.
+Using assistive devices such as gait belts, walking belts, and multiperson teams may reduce the burden on providers who routinely perform patient transfers.
 Attention to proper ergonomics may reduce the risk of musculoskeletal injuries to healthcare personnel.[3][31][32]

-Paraplegic patients are taught how to improve the upper extremities' strength and upper back muscles to improve transfers.
+Paraplegic patients are taught to improve the upper extremities' strength and upper back muscles to improve transfers.
 A realistic goal for paraplegic patients is to become independent with transfers using a slide transfer board.
-While at a nursing home or a rehabilitation center, the occupational therapy the patient receives should include practicing transfers under various conditions.
-This will help the patient to adjust to different situations outside the nursing home.
+While at a nursing home or rehabilitation center, the patient's occupational therapy should include practicing transfers under various conditions.
+This helps the patient to adjust to different situations outside the nursing home.

 Details